-(g) Key tasks for a Junior Ecological Specialist shall be to ensure the Operating the Unit during the course of routine management and maintenance works as well as for proposed new Schemes and other planned Operations.
-This input will require approval from the Overseeing Organisation and be as and when required by the Operating Company Representative or the Overseeing
+(g) Key tasks for a Junior Ecological Specialist shall be to ensure the Operating Company respects, protects and where practicable enhances the ecology of the Unit during the course of routine management and maintenance works as well as for proposed new Schemes and other planned Operations.
+This input will require approval from the Overseeing Organisation and be as and when required by the Operating Company Representative or the Overseeing Organisation for the provision and performance of this Contract.
+A Junior Ecological Specialist shall: (i) support the undertaking of inspections of the Unit, where necessary, to inform and advise the Operating Company on good ecological practice and meeting relevant ecological legislation,